iodapson/axum_workspace/docs/template.md

 ```

 N.B:
-Make sure to push the resulting `build.rs` file to source-control.
+Make sure to push the resulting `build.rs` file to source-control, e.g, GitHub.

 7. Create a `.env` file inside member crate `axum_postgres_docker`'s root directory which would contain credentials for your app, such as your database url and server port address which would is accessed and used inside your `docker-compose.yml`